radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 development environment for Ethereum software.
 It provides a suite of tools for editing, compiling, debugging, and deploying your smart contracts.
-For this exercise, you can choose between using a Docker container or installing locally on your machine - select the option that best suits your development preferences.
+For this exercise, you can choose between using a Docker container or installing locally on your machine—select the option that best suits your development preferences.

 ### Using Docker with VS Code

-This option uses Docker to create a development environment with all the necessary tools and dependencies pre-installed.
+This option uses Docker to create a development environment with all the necessary tools and dependencies preinstalled.

-**Prerequisites:**
+#### Prerequisites:

-* **[Docker](https://www.docker.com/products/docker-desktop)** - A platform for developing, shipping, and running applications in containers.
+* [Docker](https://www.docker.com/products/docker-desktop) - A platform for developing, shipping, and running applications in containers.
-* **[Visual Studio Code](https://code.visualstudio.com/)** - A lightweight but powerful source code editor.
+* [Visual Studio Code](https://code.visualstudio.com/) - A lightweight but powerful source code editor.
-* **[Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** - An extension to VS Code that lets you use a Docker container as a full-featured development environment.
+* [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) - An extension to VS Code that lets you use a Docker container as a full-featured development environment.

-**Setting Up the Project:**
+#### Setting Up the Project:

-1. Visit the following
-   [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/01-Hello-Blockchain-World/task/task-code) and clone it to your local machine.
+1. Visit the following [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/01-Hello-Blockchain-World/task/task-code) and clone it to your local machine.
 2. Open the repository folder in VS Code.
 3. When prompted, click "Reopen in Container" or use the command palette (F1) and run `Dev Containers: Reopen in Container`.

 Note: If you encounter permission issues when using Docker, you may need to adjust file permissions or run Docker with appropriate privileges.
-On Linux systems, you might need to add your user to the docker group: `sudo usermod -aG docker $USER` and then log out and back in.
+On Linux systems, you might need to add your user to the docker group: `sudo usermod -aG docker $USER` and then log out and log back in.

-**Tip**: If you are using Windows, we strongly recommend using Windows Subsystem for Linux (WSL) to follow this guide.
+**Tip**: If you are using Windows, we strongly recommend using the Windows Subsystem for Linux (WSL) to follow this guide.
 For more information, refer to the [official documentation](https://learn.microsoft.com/en-us/windows/wsl/about).

 ### Local Setup

 If you prefer working directly on your machine without Docker, you can set up the development environment locally.
-Before setting up Hardhat, ensure that you have the following installed on your system:
+Before setting up Hardhat, ensure that you have the following prerequisites installed on your system:

-**Prerequisites**
+#### Prerequisites
-* **Node.js**: https://nodejs.org/en/ - An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+* **Node.js**: https://nodejs.org/en/ - An open-source, cross-platform, backend JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 * **NPM**: Node Package Manager, which comes with Node.js.

-Open your terminal and run the following commands to verify the installations:
+Open your terminal and run the following commands to verify your installations:

 ```bash
 $ node -v
 $ npm -v
 ```

-Both commands should return the installed version numbers of Node.js and NPM respectively.
+Both commands should return the installed version numbers of Node.js and NPM, respectively.
 Node.js provides the runtime environment required to execute JavaScript-based tools like Hardhat, while NPM is used to manage the packages and dependencies needed for development.

 **Tip**: If you are using Visual Studio Code, consider installing the [Visual Studio Code Solidity Extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity).
 This extension helps your development process by providing features like syntax highlighting, code completion, etc.